wi11e/pr-emojis/README.md

 :bug: bug: something needs fixing here

-:bomb: bomb: something about the architecture is wrong back to the drawing board
+:bomb: bomb: something about the architecture is wrong - we need to go back to the drawing board

+---
+_Please submit a PR with your own pr-emojis_ :green_heart: